-7. If the Pearson correlation between calories consumed and minutes spent texting is 0.04, a) the correlation is almost certainly not due to chance.
+7. If, in a population the Pearson correlation between calories consumed and minutes spent texting is 0.04, a) the correlation is almost certainly not due to chance.

 b) calorie consumption is a good predictor of minutes spent texting.

 c) the correlation is very weak.